raajivrekha/rpi_pub/README.md

 cd rpi_pub/ansible
 ansible-playbook -i inventory prepPi.yml
 * Include -vv at the end to see more output
-* Include -tags "ssh" as an example to see it just do the SSH configurations
+* Include --tags "ssh" as an example to see it just do the SSH configurations

 ## References and Sources